blat-blatnik/TFC-Quick-Pockets/README.md

 This mod adds a very hacky fix for this problem.
 It detects when a waterskin "hops" inventory slots and places it in the correct slot on the next game tick, saving you the trouble of doing it manually.

-### Inventory Screen Fixes
+### Inventory Fixes

-Apart from the core features, this mod also fixes a few small visual inconsistencies in inventory screens.
+Apart from the core features, this mod also fixes a few small visual inconsistencies.
 Things that you probably won't notice for a while but that you can't stop noticing if you've seen them.

 The player model in the inventory screen is supposed to be looking directly at your cursor - but they don't!
 They look slightly off to the side.
 This was fixed.